vishalanandl177/DRF-API-Logger/README.md

 ### Ignore data based on maximum request or response body?
 (Optional)
 Request/Response bodies
-By default, DRF API LOGGER will save down the request and response bodies for each request for future viewing no matter how large.
+By default, DRF API LOGGER will save the request and response bodies for each request for future viewing no matter how large.
 If DRF API LOGGER is used in production under heavy volume with large bodies this can have a huge impact on space/time performance.

-This behaviour can be configured with the following options additional:
+This behavior can be configured with the following options additional:
 ```python
 # DRF API LOGGER takes anything < 0 as no limit.
 # If response body > 1024 bytes, ignore.